briandgomez/Study/Security+/Security Operations.md

 # Secure Baselines
-<u>Security Baselines</u>: minimum security configurations and settings established to protect and organizations systems and assets
+<u>Security Baselines</u>: minimum security configurations and settings established to protect an organizations systems &  assets

 - Establish
     - Need to create the baselines.
 They can be found from manufacturers